March 23rd, 2017

 Shared hosting continues to be a highly popular web hosting option due to its relative affordability and availability.
-This type of hosting sees multiple businesses and enterprises sharing space on one server, hence the name "shared hosting."
-Each user will typically have a set bandwidth limit in order to divvy up space for all users on the server.
+This type of hosting sees multiple businesses and enterprises sharing space on one server; hence, the name "shared hosting."
+Each user will typically have a set bandwidth limit to divvy up space for all users on the server.
 However, it's still possible for one user to take up an unfair share of the server's resources, creating a slower experience for all other users on the server.
 It may be the cheaper option, but shared hosting is typically seen as less reliable.

-When you host your site on the cloud — often called cloud VPS hosting as well — you'll immediately get to take advantage of hosting your site on multiple servers rather than just one server.
-This offers you a level of protection, since you can just switch to a different server if one server becomes overwhelmed.
-For websites with higher traffic, this is absolutely essential, as it allows you to keep expanding and growing without limits.
+When you host your site on the cloud — often called cloud VPS hosting — you'll immediately take advantage of hosting your website on multiple servers.
+This offers you a level of protection since you can switch to a different server if one server becomes overwhelmed.
+For sites with higher traffic, this is essential, as it allows you to keep expanding and growing without limits.

 Why cloud hosting is the best option for you

 When it comes to web hosting services, you're most likely to get the best outcome by choosing to host your site in the cloud.
-Most experts agree that it's a better option than shared hosting thanks to its ability to handle larger amounts of web traffic, higher security protections and its level of reliability.
+Most experts agree that cloud web hosting is a better option than shared hosting.
+Thanks to its ability to handle significantly more amounts of web traffic, higher security protections, and its level of reliability.
 Studies show that a whopping 80% of cloud adopters reported seeing improvements within their first six months of moving to the cloud.
 That alone should tell you something about the level of quality you'll find with cloud hosting.